Bubble tea: Vietnam

 Taiwanese milk tea was introduced to Vietnam in the early 2000s, but it took a few years for this drink to become popular with young people.
 Roadside stalls and carts rarely served milk tea, and the milk tea trend gradually cooled down in the late 2000s.
 Many shops had to liquidate or close, while others struggled to survive.
 Bubble tea also gained controversy because of information about tea of unknown origin, tapioca pearls allegedly being made from polymer plastics, etc.

 By 2012, Taiwanese brands arrived in Vietnam, still the same old milk tea but served in a completely new style: milk tea with toppings, developing a chain model, and a space designed as well as any famous coffee shop.
 Also, the halo of Taiwanese milk tea gradually returned, especially around the end of 2016, to the beginning of 2017.
 According to a survey by Lozi, in 2017, the Vietnamese milk tea market witnessed an explosion with 100 large and small brands coexisting and over 1,500 points of sale, including major brands from Taiwan such as Ding Tea, Gong Cha, BoBaPop.
-This survey also shows that milk tea is becoming a popular drink in Vietnam when 53% of people are confirmed to drink milk tea at least once a week.
+This survey also shows that milk tea is becoming a popular drink in Vietnam, when 53% of people confirming to drink milk tea at least once a week.

 From the consumer perspective, milk tea is characterized by its sweet, creamy taste, suitable for many customers, not only students, but also children and office workers.
 In addition, milk tea is constantly "transforming" to meet all customer needs, from cheese cream tea, fruit tea to low-fat tea.
 Another important point that makes milk tea popular is the service style.
 Instead of small shops and school gate carts like in the past, the milk tea is designed into a spacious space, with fixed seats, and cool air conditioning.